Click here to listen to a reading of this blog:

 The main purpose of thyroid hormones, produced by the thyroid gland, is to ensure the metabolism is running properly, and the metabolism’s job is to produce heat and fuel to keep us warm and give us energy.
 Now, being underactive, we don’t have enough thyroid hormones being produced, so our metabolism doesn’t work properly.
 Therefore, people with an underactive thyroid have a slow metabolism, so will have symptoms associated with a slow metabolism, such as cold intolerance, extreme tiredness and weight gain.

-If someone is hypothyroid and has extra weight, it is actually pretty likely that this is caused by their sluggish thyroid gland.
-Around two stone seems average for those in my Facebook group who answered when asked.
+If someone is hypothyroid and has extra weight, it is likely that this could be caused by their sluggish thyroid gland.

 3. “It’s an easily managed condition.”